WLCuser/COS30045-Data-Visualization/Exercise 3/README.md

 - Cleaning missing or inconsistent values
 - Selecting relevant attributes for visualisation
 - Organising the data into formats suitable for web visualisation

+In this assessment the main data processing include filtering the columns that are needed for the charts, replace the value of the data such as change from samsung electronics to samsung and convert the screensize in cm to inch.

 ### Privacy